Part 2, The Allies Return

 By nightfall, one-third of the Rangers were either dead or wounded.
 Their only reinforcements were 23 men from A Company, 5th Rangers who had come from Omaha.
 The Rangers would not be relieved until mid-day on June 8.

-This photograph of Lt-Col. James Rudder’s command post at Pointe du Hoc’s eastern Type L409A antiaircraft bunker was taken on the afternoon of D-Day.
+This photograph of Lt-Col. James Rudder’s command post at Pointe du Hoc’s eastern edge.
 The man with his head bandaged at the bottom right is Lt-Col. Tom Trevor, a British commando who accompanied the Ranger assault force as an observer.
 The man to the left of the radio antennae loading a magazine for his M1 Carbine is Lt.
 Elmer H. "Dutch” Vermeer, 2nd Ranger Battalion Engineer Officer.
 US National Archives